National Women's Political Caucus: Other activity

-The NWPC organizes campaign workshops across the country to teach the nuts and bolts of running a successful candidacy at all levels of government.
-The Caucus Political Planning Committee vets women candidates for endorsement and the political action committee raises money to support endorsed candidates with campaign contributions.
 The Caucus also offers workshops on political appointments and collaborates with other women's political organizations to promote viable women candidates for gubernatorial and presidential appointments to key posts within the government.

 The NWPC has state and local caucuses in communities across the country to help identify candidates, needs and issues specific to their state or county.
 State caucuses currently include Arizona, California, Florida, Georgia, Indiana, Kentucky, Massachusetts, Maryland, Missouri, New Jersey, New York, Ohio, Tennessee, Texas, and Washington.